furrlori-oss/hwip/docs/search-help.md

 -	Searches that return a large number of facilities may load slowly.
 A loading indicator provides a visual indication that HWIP is retrieving results.
 -	You can narrow your search by specifying additional site characteristics.
 ## Home Page Basic Search Criteria
-- Search by Site Name or ID
+### Search by Site Name or ID
-- Search by Location
+###  Search by Location

-- Use My Location
+To search for information about hazardous waste sites in your area, Search by Location.
+Type a city, state, or zip code, and click search.

+**Use My Location**

 ## Advanced Search Criteria
 ### Site
 **Site ID**